-The respondent is a 21-year-old Afghani man who left Bihać, in Bosnia-Herzegovina on September 1, 2021, to go on “game”.
+The respondent is a 21-year-old Afghan man who left Bihać, in Bosnia-Herzegovina on September 1, 2021, to go on “game”.
 From Bihac, he walked for three days together with a group of 120 people and crossed the Croatian-Bosnian border in the area of the Plješivica mountains.

-The group drove by highway A1 in Croatia – though the respondent assumes that the truck driver took some secondary roads to avoid being detected – only to re-join highway E65 in the proximity of the Slovenian border.
+The truck drove by highway A1 in Croatia – though the respondent assumes that the truck driver took some secondary roads to avoid being detected – only to re-join highway E65 in the proximity of the Slovenian border.
 The conditions in the truck were described by the interviewee as very harsh, with no possibility to move, little water, and very hot temperatures.

 “Inside the van, there was too much problem…people vomit and feel so bad…”

 It was around midnight when they all reached what the respondent referred to as a police station, where they report to have been detained in one single room for 24 hours without any food and water.
 It was once again very hot, without any circulation of air.

 “It was terrible, we couldn’t breathe…my friend took his shirt off and moved it around just to make some air!”